siddardha-gunturi/SarcasmDetection/README.md

 2. Model:
 A Random Forest classifier is used to train the model.
 Random Forest is an ensemble method that builds multiple decision trees and aggregates their predictions to improve classification accuracy.
 ## Evaluation:
-The model is evaluated using accuracy, precision, recall, and F1-score on a separate test dataset.
+The model is evaluated using accuracy, precision, recall, and F1-score on a separate test cases.
 Accuracy: 70%